Angela - Daring young people to dream and lead in Surabaya, Indonesia

 Acting on her own dream, started a team with three core members, her friends, but the team has quickly expanded to 25 members co-leading the Dare to Lead movement.
 Angela and her team of peers enable young people to discover their love for learning and inner power through activities most meaningful to their passions.
 These activities include a self-actualization camp, a leadership boot camp, a young researcher club, an ecology club, social awareness training, mentorship, and health education campaigns for the community.

 During their nature activities, like outbounds and hiking, young people learn how to be strong leaders while gaining a better understanding and appreciation for what the environment offers them and what young people must do for the environment in return.
-Through their programs, Dare to Lead engages more than 70 young people from different youth and religious organizations to understand their self and feel empowered to take charge of their future.
+Through their programs, Dare to Lead engages more than 70 young people from different youth and religious organizations to understand themselves and feel empowered to take charge of their future.
 From enabling young people to be able to stand up for themselves to organizing their own changemaking initiatives, Dare to Lead invites all young people to stand up and take action.

 “Changemaking is not just about becoming a changemaker yourself, but inspiring other young people to join in, too.”
 Angela says.
 She believes that fostering the potential of her generation means supporting Indonesia’s development as a whole.
-Angela says that “young people must be brave to lead and go against the flow,” in order to find creative solutions will ignite a new, prosperous future for Indonesia and the world.
+Angela says that “young people must be brave to lead and go against the flow,” in order to find creative solutions that will ignite a new, prosperous future for Indonesia and the world.